Limit Order Books: Challenges of Studying LOBs

 Some exchanges have an alternative structure for iceberg orders.
-Whenever a quantity equal to at least the visible size of an iceberg order is matched to an incoming market order, the rest of the order (i.e., the portion of the hidden component that is not also matched to the same incoming market order) is cancelled.
-In this way, market participants with an active iceberg order at a given price can match incoming market orders of a larger size than is initially apparent, without revealing to the market the true extent of his/her desire to trade (because only the visible portion of the order is displayed in the LOB), but otherwise the iceberg order behaves like any other order.
-This is the system currently used by the Reuters trading platform \cite{ReutersWebsite}.
+Whenever a quantity equal to at least the visible size of an iceberg order matches to an incoming market order, the rest of the order (i.e., the portion of the hidden component that does not match to the same incoming market order) is cancelled.
+Iceberg orders can thereby match incoming market orders of a larger size than is initially apparent, but otherwise they behave like any other order.
+This is the system currently used by the Reuters trading platform \citep{ReutersWebsite}.

-Some other trading platforms (e.g., Currenex and Hotspot FX \cite{Gould:2011}) allow entirely hidden limit orders.
-These orders are given priority behind both entirely visible active orders at their price and the visible portion of iceberg orders at their price, but they give market participants the ability to submit limit orders without revealing any information whatsoever to the market.
+Some other trading platforms allow entirely hidden limit orders.
+These orders are given priority behind both entirely visible active orders at their price and the visible portion of iceberg orders at their price, but they give traders the ability to submit limit orders without revealing any information whatsoever to the market.